jakehein/yugioh_EDS_backend/README.md

 This is a project meant to make card tracking, deck building, and general planning easier for the GBA game 'Yu-Gi-Oh!
 The Eternal Duelist Soul'.
 Code and tools being used include NestJS and MongoDB for the backend and Angular for the frontend.
 Why am I making this?
 For fun, of course!

+All code is self-written from my experience with NestJS and MongoDB.
+This project is Open Source, and anyone is free to clone, watch, and fork from this project.

 An API built on the [NestJS framework](https://nestjs.com/).

 ## Installation